simplesamlphp/simplesamlphp-module-oidc/UPGRADE.md

 # TODO
 - upgrade to v9 of oauth2-server https://github.com/thephpleague/oauth2-server/releases/tag/9.0.0
-- key rollover
+- implement key rollover
-- token introspection
+- implement token introspection
-- implement store for different entities?: i.e. client data can use RDB like mysql, whilst short term data like tokens can utilize faster stores like memcache, redis...
+- implement dynamic client registration
-- move checkers to templates (generics) for proper static type handling
+- move request rules to templates (generics) for proper static type handling
 - remove dependency on laminas/laminas-httphandlerrunner
 - create a bridge towards SSP utility classes, so they can be easily mocked
-- ?move away from SSP database as store; move to custom store interface
+- move away from SSP database as store; move to DBAL

 # Version 5 to 6